chef/chef-web-docs/chef_master/source/resource_cab_package.rst

 source
    **Ruby Type:** String

-   File path where the cabinet file is located.
-URLs are not supported.
+   The local file path or URL for the CAB package.

+   Changed in Chef Client 12.19 to allow URLs as valid source values.

 Providers
 =====================================================